 The Grünewald Guild is an arts education nonprofit retreat center nestled on 16 acres of Cascadian woodland, bordered by the Wenatchee River in the Plain Valley of Washington.
 Snowcapped peaks, rushing waters and sweet smelling ponderosa pine welcome, inspire, and create an environment in which people come to learn, to grow, and to explore the relationships between art, faith and community.

-In order to facilitate and serve as a resource for this exploration, throughout the year the Guild offers art classes and workshops in our studios and contemplative spaces.
-When there is no scheduled programming, our facilities are available to be booked by groups or individuals for retreats, personal study, workshops, reunions, etc.
+Throughout the year the Guild offers art classes and workshops in our studios and contemplative spaces.
+When there is no scheduled programming, our facilities are available to be booked by groups or individuals for retreat, personal study, workshops, reunions, etc.

 What we increasingly hear from people who come to know life at the Guild is that a place like the Guild is important and greatly needed, especially today.
 People need times of rest, respite and reflection.
 They need spaces in which to experience contemplation, creativity and community.
 From this nurturing environment emerge new ways of living, being and moving throughout this world.